Chern classes from Morava K-theories to $p^n$-typical oriented theories: Proof of Theorem

-In what follows we will use Vishik's Theorem \ref{th:Vish_op} without mention identifying the sets of operations from $K(n)^*$ to $\CH^*\ot\Zp$ (or to $BP\{n\}^*$) as subsets of those operations to $\CH^*\ot\QQ$ (or to $BP\{n\}^*\ot\QQ$, respectively) which act on the products of projective spaces integrally.
+In what follows we will repeatedly and implicitly use Vishik's Theorem~\ref{th:Vish_op} to identify the sets of operations from $\Kn^*$ to $\CH^*\ot\Zp$ (or to $BP\{n\}^*$) as subsets of those operations to $\CH^*\ot\QQ$ (or to $BP\{n\}^*\ot\QQ$, respectively) which act on the products of projective spaces integrally.

-Let us first construct an additive operation $\psi_j:K(n)^j\rarr BP\{n\}^j_\QQ=\tau^jBP\{n\}^j_\QQ$ for any $j\ge 1$ s.t. its truncation $tr_j\psi_j:K(n)^*\rarr \CH^j\ot\QQ$ is a generator of additive operations to $\CH^j\ot\Zp$.
-We have an isomorphism $[K(n)^*,BP\{n\}^*_\QQ]^{add}= [K(n)^*_\QQ, BP\{n\}^*_\QQ]^{add}$, and there exist the Chern character isomorphism $BP\{n\}^*_\QQ\xrarr{\sim} \CH^*_\QQ\ot BP\{n\}$ which identifies $\tau^k BP\{n\}^j_\QQ$ with $\oplus_{s\ge k} (\CH^s_\QQ\ot BP)^{\deg = j}$.
+Let us first construct an additive operation $\psi_j\colon \Kn^j\rarr BP\{n\}^j_\QQ=\tau^jBP\{n\}^j_\QQ$ for any $j\ge 1$ s.t. its truncation $tr_j\psi_j\colon \Kn^*\rarr \CH^j\ot\QQ$ is a generator of additive operations to $\CH^j\ot\Zp$.
+We have an isomorphism $[\Kn^*,BP\{n\}^*_\QQ]^{add}= [\Kn^*\ot\QQ, BP\{n\}^*\ot \QQ]^{add}$, and there exist the Chern character isomorphism $BP\{n\}^*_\QQ\xrarr{\sim} \CH^*_\QQ\ot BP\{n\}$ which identifies $\tau^k BP\{n\}^j_\QQ$ with $\oplus_{s\ge k} (\CH^s_\QQ\ot BP)^{\deg = j}$.
 It follows that the truncation map

 is an isomorphism.
-Thus, a generator of additive operations from $K(n)^*$ to $\CH^j\ot\QQ$ which is supported on $K(n)^j$ (\cite[Prop.
-4.1.6]{Sech}) can be lifted to an additive operation $\psi_j$ from $K(n)^j$ to $BP\{n\}^j_\QQ$.
+Thus, a generator of additive operations from $\Kn^*$ to $\CH^j\ot\QQ$ which is supported on $\Kn^j$ (\cite[Prop.
+4.1.6]{Sech}) can be lifted to an additive operation $\psi_j$ from $\Kn^j$ to $BP\{n\}^j_\QQ$.

 Second, let us define the additive operation $\phi_i$ as an infinite $BP\{n\}\ot\QQ$-linear combination of operations $\psi_j$, $j\ge i$, $j\equiv i \mod (p^n-1)$.
-Such an operation will be supported on $K(n)^i$.
+Such an operation will be supported on $\Kn^i$.
 The linear combination is chosen by the following inductive procedure.